olegon/pmd-challenge/README.md

-# Terraform, ECS + Fargate, ELB and PMD challenge
+# Terraform, ECS + Fargate, API Gateway + NLB and PMD challenge

-How can I create a basic workload that supports [flosumhub/apex-pmd:2.5.0 docker image](https://hub.docker.com/r/flosumhub/apex-pmd)?
+How can I create a ~~basic~~ not so basic workload that supports [flosumhub/apex-pmd:2.5.0 docker image](https://hub.docker.com/r/flosumhub/apex-pmd)?
 This repository tries to answer that.

-Why I did it?
-No one can.

-## How to create resources?
+## How do I create resources?

 ```bash
 # install terraform and...
 terraform init && terraform apply -auto-approve
 ```

-## How to destroy resources?
+## How do I destroy resources?

 ```bash
 # install terraform and...
 terraform destroy -auto-approve
 ```

-## How to test the workload?
+## How do I test the workload?

 If you trust me, just execute the following commands.